WardLordRuby/repl-oxide/README.md

 # repl-oxide
 repl-oxide is a work-in-progress, async-first REPL (Read-Eval-Print Loop) library for Rust.
 Built over [crossterm] with seamless
-[clap] derive integration, this library focuses on providing effortless control over custom features. repl-oxide was originally created for [MatchWire][match_wire]. repl-oxide provides some unique features that allow for creating customized key event processors.
+[clap] derive integration, this library focuses on providing effortless control over custom features. repl-oxide provides some unique features that allow for creating customized key event processors.
 See full feature list below.

+This library was originally developed for [MatchWire][match_wire], which required a REPL interface capable of handling both blocking commands and asynchronous background tasks that could still print messages cleanly.
+Additionally, the project needed a flexible interface for defining persistent "modes"—referred to as _input hooks_—allowing complete control over how input is processed and how state is displayed.
+Since MatchWire runs on a single-threaded Tokio runtime, all of this had to function smoothly without relying on multithreading.
+Existing libraries also lacked smaller but important features, such as discarding buffered key inputs during blocking operations and the importing/exporting of user commands.

 ## Install
 Add repl-oxide as a dependency to your Cargo.toml with: